Field Almanac

 The idea

 For centuries an almanac was how you held onto the turning year — the dates the birds came back, the night the swifts left, the first hard frost.
 We’re making one you can wear.
-Each drop is a small, careful edition: a few birds worth noticing, drawn the way a field guide draws them, and made into something you’ll actually reach for.
+Each edition is a small, careful set: a few birds worth noticing, drawn the way a field guide draws them, chosen by the people who’ll wear them.

 Not cute.
 Not cartoon.
 Reverent.